 John is also a Community Outreach Pastor with Venture Church.
 John has witnessed God and the local church transform people’s lives first hand.
 “It is amazing when you get to play a part in God radically grabbing ahold of someone and giving them a new start, and the hope that comes with that.” - John

-A women’s recovery house is also a goal that has been put on my heart, and we will be opening one in 2020.
-It is so important to have a safe place for women, and to help them learn how to manage life, but also discover who they are is something that is vital to a new beginning in recovery.
+In 2020, we opened a women’s recovery house.
+It is so important to have a safe place for women, and to help them learn how to manage life, but also discovering who they are is something that is vital to a new beginning in recovery.
+We have seen so much healing and growth in the women we serve!
+Now, we are working to open a recovery house for men, so they can experience the same restoration.
 I am so humbled and grateful to be part of Greater Impact and to give a hand up in a time of need!

 My name is Kyle Eichmann, I am a long time resident of the Gallatin Valley.
 Born in Alabama, my family moved several times while I was growing up, before finally landing in Bozeman when I was 8 years old.
 I graduated from Belgrade High School and attended Montana State University for a few semesters.
 After my brief academic career, I knew the traditional path traveled by most people through life wasn’t for me.
 One thing I knew for sure was I loved this place called Bozeman and it’s people.